J Exchange Visitor Program Overview:

 To identify the appropriate visa type and begin a request in iStart, hiring managers must identify the answers to the following:

 - What is the primary purpose of the individual's visit to Georgia Tech?

 - Will Georgia Tech benefit from the individual's visit, is the benefit to the individual visitor or will both benefit from their activities/visit?

 - Are there secondary activities that the individual would like to do during their stay?
 If yes, what are they?

 - What is the amount and source of financial support for the activities the scholar will conduct?
 Specifically, is the person going to receive compensation of any sort from Georgia Tech?
-If not, how will they fund their stay in the U.S. understanding that a minimum monthly standard is set by Georgia Tech that must be demonstrated as a part of visa sponsorship.
+If not, how will they fund their stay in the U.S. at the minimum monthly standard set by Georgia Tech?

 - What are the anticipated dates the individual will participate in the activity under the supervision of a faculty member at Georgia Tech?
 Is there a reasonable likelihood the individual may need more time to complete their primary activity?

 - What are potential future plans of both the individual and the hiring department with regard to the research collaboration?